XRPLF/xrpl-dev-portal/content/reference-ledger-format.md

 | Account         | String    | AccountID     | An address whose signature contributes to the multi-signature.
 This does not need to be a funded Ripple account. |
 | SignerWeight    | Number    | UInt16        | The weight of signatures from this signer.
 A multi-signature is only valid of the sum weight of the signatures provided meets or exceeds the SignerList's `SignerQuorum` value. |

+When processing a multi-signed transaction, the server dereferences the `Account` values with respect to the ledger at the time of transaction execution.
+If the address _does not_ correspond to a funded [AccountRoot node](#accountroot), then only the master secret associated with that address can be used to produce a valid signature.
+If the account _does_ exist in the ledger, then it depends on the state of that account.
+If the account has a Regular Key configured, the Regular Key can be used.
+The account's master key can only be used if it is not disabled.
+Even if the account has a SignerList configured, a multi-signature cannot be used as a valid component to another multi-signature.
+(In other words, "multi-level" multi-signing is disallowed.)

+### SignerLists and Reserves ###

+A SignerList contributes to the [Account Reserve](https://wiki.ripple.com/Reserves).
+The SignerList itself counts as two objects, and each member of the list counts as one, so that the total owner reserve associated with a SignerList is anywhere from 3 times to 10 times the reserve required by a single trust line ([RippleState](#ripplestate)) or [Offer](#offer) node in the ledger.